RgAnna/bottle-presentation-diorama/README.md

 - Materials and textures fully customized inside Blender for easy adaptation and flexibility.
 - Suitable for product showcase, marketing visuals, animations, and 3D presentations.

-## Usage

-The model is ready to be imported into any 3D software or game engine supporting Blender (.blend) or standard formats like FBX/OBJ.

-## Additional Information

-If you have any questions or need assistance with setup, feel free to contact!

 ## Контакты